sbenson09/sbscanner/README.md

 ## Docker

-A Dockerfile has also been included for use.
+A Dockerfile to build the scanner has also been included for use.
 Build the docker image, and then run with the following:
 ```
 docker run [image name] [options]
 ```